SuperSpaceEye/LifeEngineExtended/Source/UiFiles/md files/custom_textures.md

 # Custom Textures
-Life Engine Extended allows you to set arbitrary images as textures for organism_index cells, food, walls and empty space.
+Life Engine Extended allows you to set arbitrary images as textures for organism cells, food, walls and empty space.
 For image to be usable by program, it needs to be renamed to one of these titles: **("empty", "mouth", "producer", "mover", "killer", "armor", "eye", "food", "wall")** and be placed into **"/textures/"** folder.
 These textures will be loaded upon program loading, or if you click **"Update textures"**.
 If there is no image with type in **"/textures/"** folder, the program will revert to base texture.